 Contact your veterinarian immediately for a medical emergency because such a level of diarrhea needs proper veterinary care to prevent your canine from severe complications.

-The most commonly reported side effects of taking loperamide in dogs are:
+The most commonly reported side effects of taking loperamide in canines are:

-If your dog experiences any of these side effects, please stop giving them Imodium and contact your veterinarian immediately.
+If your pet experiences any of these side effects, please stop giving them Imodium and contact your veterinarian immediately.

 Which dogs should not take Imodium?

 Dogs with certain health conditions should not take Imodium.
 These include canines with kidney or liver disease, pets that are pregnant or nursing, and puppies under the age of 8 weeks.